streamanalyze/sa.documentation/README.md

 ### Java interface

 JavaAmos is a version of the Amos II kernel connected to the Java virtual machine.
 With it Java programs can call Amos II functions and send AmosQL statements to Amos II for evaluation (the callin interface) [ER00].
 You can also define Amos II foreign functions in Java (the callout interface).
-To start JavaAmos use the script
+To start JavaAmos use the script `javaamos` instead of `amos2`.

-  javaamos
-instead of amos2.
 It will enter a top loop reading and evaluating AmosQL statements as amos2.
-JavaAmos requires the Java jar file javaamos.jar.
+JavaAmos requires the Java jar file `javaamos.jar`.

-Back-end relational databases
+### Back-end relational databases

 Amos II release 16 includes a wrapper of relational databases using JDBC on top of JavaAmos.
 Any relational database can be accessed in terms of AmosQL using this wrapper.
 The interface is described in the section Relational database wrapper.

-Graphical database browser
+### Graphical database browser

 The multi-database browser GOOVI [CR01] is a graphical browser for Amos II written as a Java application.
-You can start the GOOVI browser from the JavaAmos top loop by calling the Amos II function
+You can start the GOOVI browser from the JavaAmos top loop by calling the Amos II function `goovi();` It will start the browser in a separate thread.

-goovi();
-It will start the browser in a separate thread.

-PHP interface
+### PHP interface

 Amos II release 16 includes an interface allowing programs in PHP to call Amos II servers.
 The interface is tested for Apache servers.
 To use Amos II with PHP or SQL under Windows you are recommended to download and install WAMP http://www.wamp.org/.
 WAMP packages together a version of the Apache web server, the  PHP script language, and the MySQL database.
 Amos II  is tested with WAMP 2.0 (32 bits).
 See further the file readme.txt in subdirectory embeddings/PHP of the Amos II download.

-C interface
+### C interface

 The system is interfaced with the programming language C (and C++).
 As with Java, Amos  II can  be called from C (callin interface) and foreign Amos II functions can be implemented in C. See [Ris12].

-Lisp interface
+### Lisp interface

 There is a built-in interpreter for a subset of the programming language CommonLisp in Amos II, aLisp [Ris06].
 The system can be accessed and extended using aLisp.

-2 AmosQL
+## AmosQL
 This section describes the syntax of AmosQL and explains some semantic details.
 For the syntax we use BNF notation with the following special constructs:
 A ::= B C: A consists of B followed by C.
 A ::= B | C, alternatively (B | C): A consists of B or C.